Toledo Zoo and Aquarium has over 10,000 animals representing over 720 species and is considered one of the world’s most complete zoos.

 As the day progresses and gets hotter, the animals recede to shaded areas and are sometimes hard to spot.

 After 11.30 am, the crowd gets bigger, and queues get longer.

 When you start early, you cover a considerable part of the zoo before breaking for lunch.

-On weekends and public holidays, Toledo Zoo tends to draw a large number of people.
+On weekends and public holidays, Toledo Zoo tends to draw many people.

 How long does Toledo Zoo take

-If you are visiting with children, you will need four to five hours to explore Toledo Zoo.
+If you visit with children, you will need four to five hours to explore Toledo Zoo.

-Kids tend to linger longer around their favorite animal enclosures, attend feeding sessions, keeper talks and try out all the available experiences.
+Kids tend to linger longer around their favorite animal enclosures, attend feeding sessions and keeper talks, and try out all the available experiences.

 Some families end up spending an entire day at the zoo.

-If you are a group of adults in a hurry, you can see all the animal exhibits at Toledo Zoo in 90 minutes.
+If you are a group of adults hurrying, you can see all the animal exhibits at Toledo Zoo in 90 minutes.